-Please refer to the Equipment Cheat Sheet and Boot Guide linked in your Applicant Portal for further information on how to find appropriate and affordable options.
-If you have significant concerns about any of the items on the list, please contact your course advisor.
+Please refer to the Equipment Cheat Sheet and Boot Guide for further information on how to find appropriate and affordable options.
+If you have questions or concerns about any of the items on the list, please contact your course advisor.